Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-huit à neuf chiffres contenant des espaces facultatifs
+huit ou neuf chiffres contenant des espaces facultatifs

 ### <a name="pattern"></a>Modèle